terminalcloud/apps/docs/webdis.md

 → {"get":"world"}
 ```

-You can also access Webdis externally on http://terminalservername-7379.terminal.com
+You can also access your Webdis installation externally by pointing to http://terminalservername-7379.terminal.com

 ---